Improving continuity of care, efficiency and savings throughout the incarceration lifecycle

-With this in mind, Appriss developed its Program Integrity Solution for Medicaid.
+With this in mind, Appriss developed its Incarceration Intelligence solution for Medicaid.
 This solution gives Medicaid agencies access to accurate and timely data, positively affecting continuity of care for incarcerated Medicaid beneficiaries.
 Agencies are able to place “watches” on their beneficiary lists, and receive alerts when a monitored beneficiary is:

-Appriss’ Program Integrity Solution for Medicaid seeks to ensure that incarcerated Medicaid beneficiaries receive seamless continuity of care and that the appropriate parties finance their care.
+Appriss’ Incarceration Intelligence solution for Medicaid seeks to ensure that incarcerated Medicaid beneficiaries receive seamless continuity of care and that the appropriate parties finance their care.

 As the developer of the nation’s most comprehensive incarceration database, and as a tech industry leader with expertise in data integration, Appriss’ value proposition to Medicaid agencies is two-fold: We offer Medicaid agencies access to real-time, nationwide incarceration data and a team of experts to implement the solution and support our clients.

 With our breadth of data and technical expertise, and utilizing real-time alerts, Medicaid agencies can address many of the challenges that coincide with incarcerated beneficiaries:

 Medicaid payments can be suspended or terminated when beneficiaries become incarcerated and reinstated once they are released, preventing overpayments and eliminating lapses in care.